paulrobertlloyd/paulrobertlloyd-v4/src/projects/the_week/index.md

 Working closely with the development team at Kaldor, we honed the gestural interface, navigation and page templates.
 Building upon their hybrid [PugPig][2] framework, the application could take advantage of native iOS features while also utilising HTML and CSS for precise layout and typographic control for each article.
 This was possibly the most enjoyable aspect of the project, especially as their team had an appreciation for design and where open to last minute design tweaks that would improve the overall experience.

-{% render 'screenshots' with screenshots.styleguide
+{% render 'gallery' with screenshots.styleguide
   caption: 'Example of the assets handed over to the team at Kaldor to aid development of the application.'
   alignment: 'bleed'
   imagePreset: 'supporting'